 © Mark Seliger

-Jean-Marc Puissant is a designer, curator and consultant, creating for live arts and exhibitions.
+Jean-Marc Puissant is a stage and costume designer, curator and consultant, creating for live arts and exhibitions.

-He works internationally, collaborating with leading brands, directors, choreographers and curators.
-His work is commissioned widely by museums, opera houses, theatres in the UK, USA, Europe, Australia and Japan.
+He works internationally, collaborating with leading brands, directors, choreographers and curators, commissioned by institutions, museums, opera houses and theatres in the UK, USA, Europe, Australia and Japan.

-Working across genres, Jean-Marc’s work is not identified by an aesthetic but by an approach and a focus.
-It is rooted in understanding and celebrating the identity of distinct art forms, collaborations and craft while committing to the needs of today’s audiences.
+Working across genres, Jean-Marc’s work is not identified by an aesthetic.
+It is rooted in the cultural and practical identity of art forms, in collaboration, committing to support the craft of performers and connect with a varied, multicultural, contemporary audience.
 Story-telling, narrative or abstract, is central to his practice.

 His productions have won several Laurence Olivier Awards, South Bank Show Awards and Critics’ Circle National Dance Awards.
 A finalist of World Stage Design 2013, he was nominated as Best Scenographer at the 2016 Benois de la Danse for the diversity of his work across several international productions.

 Jean-Marc is a judge for the 2023 Linbury Prize for Stage Design and guest tutor in scenography at London’s Central School of Speech and Drama, he trained at the Motley Theatre Design Course, London (with the kind support of the Dancers’ Career Development) and studied Art History at La Sorbonne, Paris.

 He is a trustee of the Dancers’ Career Development, the UK based charity supporting dancers to successfully transition into alternative careers after retiring.
 He was a trustee of Dance Umbrella, London’s international contemporary dance festival, from 2008 until 2020.